Almost every person that has ever tried to start their own company, knows the fear of running out of money.

 From the time a creditor takes you to court, it can take 1-2 months before a court date is set.

-If you add the time, from when you started failing to pay the creditor, then often 3-6 months is already gone.
+If you add the time, from when you started failing to pay the creditor, then often 3-6 months are already gone.

-A curator usually works on a bankruptcy for 1-2 years.
+A curator usually works on the bankruptcy for 1-2 years.

 Sometimes even longer.